Skip to main content

 • Monitor Temperature

-• Every six to twelve months, crack it open and blast the dust out of the fans and heatsinks with compressed air.
+• Every six to twelve months, blast the internal fans and heatsinks with compressed air to keep things cool.

 Alex Chen